High-Order Approximation Rates for Shallow Neural Networks with Cosine and ReLU$^k$ Activation Functions: Conclusion

 \section{Conclusion}

 We have shown that the approximation rates of neural networks with a cosine activation function or powers of a rectified linear unit as an activation function can be significantly improved beyond $O(n^{-\frac{1}{2}})$ for sufficiently smooth functions.
-In relation to the finite element method, this shows that a highly addaptive grid can lead to a significantly improved approximation rate of piecewise polynomial functions.
+In relation to the finite element method, this shows that a highly addaptive grid can lead to a significantly improved approximation rate for low degree piecewise polynomial functions.

 Further work which remains is understanding how much the approximation rates can be further improved when utilizing deeper networks.
-In particular, our techniques can be combined with the methods in \cite{bresler2020sharp,daubechies2019nonlinear} to obtain better rates for approximation of higher dimensional functions by deep neural networks.
+In particular, we believe that our techniques can be combined with the methods in \cite{bresler2020sharp,daubechies2019nonlinear} to obtain better rates for approximation of higher dimensional functions by deep neural networks.